Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 4. Write a JavaScript program to capitalize the first letter of each word of a given string.

-5. Write a JavaScript program check if a given positive number is a multiple of 3 or a multiple of 7.
+5. Write a JavaScript program to check if a given positive number is a multiple of 3 or a multiple of 7.

 6. ** It is found by comparing two DNA strands and counting how many of the nucleotides are different from their equivalent in the other string.Find out the difference in 2 strings.
 How many chars are different ?